Volunteering is giving your time without getting paid. Volunteers don't replace paid staff, but add value to organisations.

 - provide a safe and healthy work environment.

-- do the job you have agreed to do
+- do the job you have agreed on

 - be respectful to others